kipnek/smokey/README.md

 Each packet that implements layer handles the logic for the layer it encapsulates.

 ### Milestones
-1. Establish a general framework for the backend that is a reasonable approach 🔵🔵🔵🔵🔵⬜⬜⬜⬜⬜ 50%
+1. Establish a general framework for the backend that is a reasonable approach <br />
+🔵🔵🔵🔵🔵⬜⬜⬜⬜⬜ 50%
 2. Logging - <br />
 ⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜ 0 %